beeware/briefcase/docs/en/how-to/contribute/how/write_code.md

 ### Templates used by Briefcase at runtime
 Briefcase uses templates at runtime to generate the files and project structure for applications.
 When a contributor runs commands such as `briefcase new`, `briefcase create`, or `briefcase build`, Briefcase selects and renders one or more templates to produce platform-specific project scaffolding.

-These templates are maintained separately from Briefcase’s core code, which allows template development and testing to evolve independently of Briefcase releases.
+These templates are maintained separately from Briefcase's core code, which allows template development and testing to evolve independently of Briefcase releases.

 Broadly, Briefcase works with two categories of templates: